eugenebogaart/elementor-declaration-form-field/README.md

 The third is mileage
 The fourth is an amount

+# Column 0

+Just the row number

+# Column 1

+A date field

+# Column 2

+A text Field

 # Column 3, Mileage

-The mileage in column 3 is multiplied by a Mileage_Ratio, and injected into the 4th column.
+A number fields for mileage.
+This field is multiplied by a Mileage_Ratio, and injected into the 4th column.
-The  Mileage_Ratio is editable n the From controls.
+The Mileage_Ratio is editable in the From controls.

 If colunm 3 has a value greater then zero, the field in column 4 is made readonly to prevent manaual override.
 If the mileage in column 3 is set to zero or removed, then value in column 4 is removed and the field becomes writeable again.

-After every change of value in column 4, the function 'calculateTotal()' is triggered.
+After every change of value in column 4, the function ```calculateTotal()``` is triggered.

 # Column 4, Total

-Any change in the column 4 fields will trigger calculateTotal().
+Any change in the column 4 fields will trigger ```calculateTotal()```.
 In the Form control can be specified in which field the sum needs to be injected.
 The sum field becomes readonly to prevent manual override.

 The fields in column 4 have hard coded nl_NL decimal seperator.